microsoft/sudo/README.md

 Here you can report issues and file feature requests.
 We're in the process of open-sourcing the code, so stay tuned for more updates.

-## Relationship to `sudo` on Linux
+## Relationship to `sudo` on Unix/Linux

 Obviously, everything about permissions and the command line experience is different between Windows and Linux.
-This project is not a fork of the Linux `sudo` project, nor is it a port of the Linux `sudo` project.
+This project is not a fork of the Unix/Linux `sudo` project, nor is it a port of that `sudo` project.
 Instead, Sudo for Windows is a Windows-specific implementation of the `sudo` concept.

-As the two are entirely different applications, you'll find that certain elements of the Linux `sudo` experience are not present in Sudo for Windows, and vice versa.
-Scripts and documentation that are written for Linux `sudo` may not be able to be used directly with Sudo for Windows without some modification.
+As the two are entirely different applications, you'll find that certain elements of the traditional `sudo` experience are not present in Sudo for Windows, and vice versa.
+Scripts and documentation that are written for `sudo` may not be able to be used directly with Sudo for Windows without some modification.

 ## Documentation